-Situation Limitation Recommendation Sale of generation at power market Best score difficult to define, as sale is dependent on market conditions and a statistical score like RMSE or MAE cannot reflect the best marketing strategy, considering the uncertainty of a forecast and the associated costs Strategic choice of forecast provider and incentive scheme better than real-time test.
-Strategic choice may be: choice of vendor in comparison to others that use different, uncorrelated weather forecasts, uncorrelated weather-to-power model, unique forecast methodology, flexibility, expandable, etc. Incentive scheme ensures resources and incentive for continuous performance improvements.
+Scenario Limitation Recommendation Sale of generation at power market Best score difficult to define, as sale is dependent on market conditions and a statistical score like RMSE or MAE cannot reflect the best marketing strategy, considering the uncertainty of a forecast and the associated costs Strategic choice of forecast provider and incentive scheme better than real-time test.
+Strategic choice may be: choice of vendor in comparison to others that use different, uncorrelated weather forecasts, uncorrelated weather-to-power model, unique forecast methodology, flexibility, expandable, etc. Incentive scheme ensures resources and incentive for continuous performance improve-ments (see section 3.9.3.3, Part 3).
 Market share of service provider is high Monopolies in the power market mean that forecast errors are correlated among generators.
 This could lead to increased balancing costs.
 The forecast error might be low, but the costs for errors may be disproportionately high.
 Ask about the market share of a provider and do not choose one with a share > 30% as the only provider!
-System operation in extreme events Today, extreme (or rare) events are better fore-casted, when considering weather uncertainty.
+System operation in extreme events Today, extreme (or rare) events are better fore- casted, when considering weather uncertainty.
 Statistical approaches relying solely on historic information may not be sufficient.
 A PoE50 (probability of exceedance of 50%) needs to have equally high probability in every time step above and below.
 The IEA Task 36 WP 3 has been dealing with uncertainty forecasting and provides recommendations for such situations.
-See section 5.
+See section .
 Forecasting solution needs to be weather and time dependent, i.e. only physical methodologies (ensemble forecast systems) fulfill such tasks Critical Ramp forecasts Critical ramp forecasts are part of an extreme event analysis and require probabilistic methods with time dependency Consider difference between a ramp forecast and a critical ramp as extreme event analysis that requires time + space dependent prob. methods such as ensemble forecasts.
 See references for uncertainty forecasts.

-Situation Limitation Recommendation Blind forecasting, i.e. no measurement data available for the Only useful for portfolios, where small errors are canceled out and indicative regarding performance.
-If you have a portfolio > 500MW, a blind test against a running contract can provide an inexpensive way to test the potential of a new provider. park or portfolio Without measurements, forecast accuracy will be non-representative of what accuracy can be achieved by training forecasts with historical data.
-Evaluation can only be carried out for day-ahead or long-term forecasts, if measurements are collected throughout the trial. forecasting is not recommended.
-It Dynamic reserve Deterministic forecasts cannot solve reserve requirements.
+Scenario Limitation Recommendation Blind forecasting, i.e. no measurement data available for the park or portfolio Only useful for portfolios, where small errors are canceled out and indicative regarding performance.
+Without measurements, forecast accuracy will be non-representative of what accuracy can be achieved by training forecasts with historical data.
+Evaluation can only be carried out for day-ahead or long-term forecasts, if measurements are collected throughout the trial.
+If you have a portfolio > 500MW, a blind test against a running contract can provide an inexpensive way to test the potential of a new provider.
+For single sites, the benefits of training are so large (>50% of error reduction at times) that blind forecasting is not recommended.
+It wastes resources for everybody without providing useful results.
+Dynamic reserve Deterministic forecasts cannot solve reserve requirements.
 It is necessary to apply probabilistic methods for reserve calculation for intermittent resources such as wind and solar.
-See section 5.
+See section .